 Name of facility:

 Type of rotation completed:

 Please comment on the following:

-Amount of supervision (Did this meet your needs)? •
+Amount of supervision (Did this meet your needs)?

-Feedback given by supervisor (Clear, sufficient and how can you use this feedback to improve your skill areas?)
+Feedback given by supervisor (Clear, sufficient and how can you use e this feedback to improve your skill areas?):

-Responsibilities (Were they clearly defined; did you what responsibilities you may have?): u take the responsibility of asking for clarification or defining
+Responsibilities (Were they clearly defined; did you take the responsibilities you may have?): nsibility of asking for clarification or defining

-Identify the strong aspects of this fieldwork experi ence:
+Identify the strong aspects of this fieldwork experience:

 Areas you would like to have seen or changed?

 What was your objective?

 Was your objective met?

 Additional Comments:

 Student's signature: Date:

-Supervisor's signature Date:
+Supervisor's signature: Date:

-LEVEL I- DISCUSSION AND REFLECTION GUIDE
+LEVEL I FIELDWORK DISCUSSION AND REFLECTION

-NAME: DATE: 1.
-Think of one word (adjective/verb) you would use to describe your Level I fieldwork experience.
-2. How did the Level I fieldwork experience benefit you?
-3. What do you I feel could have been done differently and how could you plan for this next time?
-4. Reflect on w hat your strengths and weakness were for this fieldwork experience. a.
-What methods/ interventions can you implement to continue the development of you strengths and skills? b.
+1. Think of one word (adjective/verb) you would use to describe your Level I fieldwork experience.
+2. What are your overall feelings about this fieldwork experience?
+3. How did the Level I fieldwork experience benefit you?
+4. What could have been done differently to increase your learning opportunities and how could you plan for this for your next fieldwork?
+5. Reflect on what your strengths and weaknesses were for this fieldwork experience. a.
+What methods/ interventions can you implement to continue the development of your strengths and skills? b.
 What methods/ interventions can you implement to address your areas of difficulty?
-5. How did you take responsibility for your own learning? n your Level I experience, what additional knowledge or clinical reasoning skills did you gain work experience?
+6. How did you take initiative and responsibility for your own learning?
+7. Reflecting on your Level I experience, what additional knowledge or clinical reasoning skills did you gain from this fieldwork experience?
+8. To make my next fieldwork more successful, I will